Jacob-Griffin/TelephonePictionaryStencilVue/README.md

     /packages
         /byfo-components (stencil.js)
         /byfo-native (raw js webcomponents)
+        /byfo-utils (typescript)
 ```

 All other folders are boilerplate and project setup for the turborepo

 ## Current State

-The app is pretty close to what I would consider "Minimum shippable" but still has glaring issues to take care of.
+The app is pretty close to what I would consider "Minimum shippable", plus a few easy wins, but still has a few minor issues to take care of.
 Demo/Test builds are available at https://jacob-griffin.github.io/TelephonePictionary2.0